-In this chapter describe our active fingerprinting approach.
+In this section we describe our active fingerprinting approach.
 We started with the hypothesis that different implementations of 802.11b/g would react differently to non-standard events, and, perhaps, in the interest of performance, even cut corners when sanity-checking frames that require a fast response.

-To structure our tests, we charted all possible combinations of features derived from the fields of the 802.11 MAC header, and marked non-standard or unusual combinations.
-We collected and classified these combinations in Table 7.1.
+To structure our tests, we charted all possible combinations of features derived from the fields of the 802.11 MAC header, and marked non-standard or unusual combinations (the full chart can be found in our Technical Report [2]).
 In particular, we singled out combinations of frame types, subtypes and Frame Control flags either prohibited by the standard, not explicitly prohibited but of unclear utility for the standard protocols, or simply unlikely to occur in practice.
-We then drafted a number of scenarios unlikely to occur in a normal network and built BAFFLE,1 a generator and injector of non-standard and malformed frames.
-Our injection framework uses the LORCON library.2 We use a custom tool written in the Ruby programming language for shaping the frames.
-Its design was informed by the Scapy tool.3
+We then drafted a number of scenarios unlikely to occur in a normal network and built BAFFLE, 4 a generator and injector of non-standard and malformed frames.
+Our injection framework uses the LORCON library.5 We use a custom tool written in the Ruby programming language for shaping the frames.
+Its design was informed by the Scapy tool.6